kennysmithed/oels2023/oels_practical_wk8.md

     },
   };
   return trial;
-}
+};
 ```

-My `make_picture_selection_trial` function takes four arguments: `sound`, `manipulated`, `target_image`, and `foil_image`.
+My `make_picture_selection_trial` function takes three arguments: `sound`, `target_image`, and `foil_image`.

-- `sound` is the name of the sound file (minus all the path info etc - the code will add that for me)
+- `sound` is the name of the sound file (minus all the path info etc - the code will add that for me).
+Note that this sound file name will end in "_man" if we want to use the manipulated (24ms VOT) version, e.g. "fresh_dill_man" for the 24ms VOT version of the /d/ in dill, or "fresh_dill" for a more natural /d/.
-- `manipulated` is either `true` (use the 24ms VOT version) or `false` (use the normal version)
 - `target_image` and `foil_image` are the names of the target and foil picture (again, minus any path info).

 The function doesn't do anything fancy, and mainly just bundles up the information we provide into a single `audio-button-response` trial.
-There are a coupe of things to note:
+There are a couple of things to note:
-- It builds the full sound file name for us, and based on the value of `manipulated` it will either include "\_man" at the end of the file name or not (remember, files with "\_man" on the end of the name are the manipulated audio versions).
+- It builds the full sound file name for us, by adding the path and mp3 extension to the sound file name.
 - I have added a `post_trial_gap` of 500ms - this inserts a little 500ms-long blank space after each picture selection trial.
 I always worry about people just mashing the buttons through these experiments, or accidentally clicking through multiple trials at once - inserting a little pause makes this less likely, plus makes the whole experience a little less frenetic.
 - In the `on_start`, as well as storing the randomised order of the buttons in `data.button_choices`, I am adding a tag to the data to indicate that this is the picture selection part of the experiment, just as we did last week in the word learning experiment.
 - In the `on_finish`, as well as the usual stuff, I am calling a function called `save_perceptual_learning_data_line` - you haven't seen this function yet, it is defined below, but it is going to save the data for us after every trial.
 As I mentioned last week, this is a tiny bit more complicated than saving all the data at once at the end of the experiment, but it's really worth the effort - in online experiments people often suffer technical problems mid-way (or claim to!) and saving the data trial-by-trial means you can actually see how far they got and pay them accordingly.
 If you just save the data at the end then if someone tells you they were doing the experiment and had a technical problem you have no way of verifying that, plus you lose all their data.